mikearnaldi/workers-conf-2022/slides/07-intro-to-effect.md

 Effects can describe interruptible computations with a very rich semantic, in fact differently from most of the frameworks that deal with cancelation in Effect cancellation is itself an effect and is, by nature, asyncronious.

-The following snippet uses the `T.asyncInterrupt` constructor to create an interruptible fetch wrapper.
+The following snippet uses the `Effect.asyncInterrupt` constructor to create an interruptible fetch wrapper.

 ```ts twoslash
 // @module: esnext